AgrospAI/ocean-runner/README.md

         """
         Run this callback when an exception is caught
         NOTE: it's not recommended to catch exceptions this way.
 Should re-raise and halt the execution.
         """

+        source_paths: [Path("/algorithm/src")],
+        """
+        Source paths to include in the PATH. '/algorithm/src' is the default since our templates place the algorithm source files there.
+        """

         logger: logger,